top of page

 What makes us different?

 We are not only therapists but advocates.
 We strive to advocate for our cliens by offering client consented consultation with other medical providers to ensure mental health considerations are client needs are examined and valued.
-These services are especially relevant during the birth and postpartum periods.
+These services are especially relevant during birth and postpartum periods.

-We also understand the healing power of community.
-We are passionate about helping clients tap into their support systems, find their villages, and connect with activities in the community that will help bring symptom relief, confidence, and empowerment.
+We also understand the healing power of community, and are passionate about helping clients tap into their support systems, find their villages, and connect with activities in their community that will help bring symptom relief, confidence, and empowerment.
+While we work alongside clients in sessions, we also work outside of our sessions to find resources specific to your unique needs.

 bottom of page